About Boys & Girls Clubs of Metro Atlanta

 For more than 75 years, Boys & Girls Clubs of Metro Atlanta (BGCMA) has delivered on our promise to provide at-risk metro area youth with the support needed to reach their full potential.
 BGCMA has a proven and effective approach: provide disadvantaged youth with a positive, accessible place to go; surround them with trained and supportive staff; and offer results-oriented programs that are educational, recreational and age-appropriate.

-We operate 27 full-time Clubs in 10 metro counties, in addition to a year-round residence camp, Camp Kiwanis, and Youth Art Connection, an art gallery and workspace in downtown Atlanta.
+We operate 25 full-time Clubs in 10 metro counties, in addition to Camp Kiwanis, a year-round residence camp that provides a positive, challenging outdoor experience to the youth we serve.
 Historically, BGCMA has purposefully located Clubs in areas of high need in order to have the greatest impact on the lives of at-risk youth.
-Currently we serve over 3,400 children and teens each day, many of whom are minorities, economically disadvantaged and live in single-parent households.
+Currently we serve over 3,500 children and teens each day, many of whom are minorities, economically disadvantaged and live in single-parent households.

 BGCMA’s goal is to deliver programs that create happy and healthy children today, while building a foundation of success for tomorrow – impact for a better future.
 This begins with the imperative to provide a safe environment that keeps kids engaged, active and happy in the hours after school, during vacation periods and throughout the summer months.
 Research shows that during periods of idleness and boredom, kids are vulnerable to peer pressure, violence and other risky activities.
 The risks are even higher for children from disadvantaged circumstances.
 We minimize those risks by engaging young people in activities with positive adult role models and peers, enabling them to learn powerful life skills.